NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 Within the Docker container we need to install UCX and its requirements.
 These are Dockerfile examples for Ubuntu 18.04:

 The following are examples of Docker containers with UCX 1.10.1 and cuda-11.0 support.
-The examples are divided by OS type and RDMA-capable hardware availability.

 | OS Type | RDMA | Dockerfile |
 | ------- | ---- | ---------- |